liran-funaro/objsize/README.md

 # Special Cases
 Some objects handle their data in a way that prevents Python's GC from detecting it.
 The user can supply a special way to calculate the actual size of these objects.
-For example, using a simple calculation of this object size won't work for `torch.Tensor`.
+For example, using a simple calculation of the object size won't work for `torch.Tensor`.

 ```python
 >>> import torch